johansatge/vuplicity/README.md

 * Add confirmation email - or notifications - with backup status
 * Displays duplicity informations in the status tab (delta files, etc)

-### Live progressbar

-Display the progression of a backup by using the `--progress` Duplicity option.

-*On my machine the progress does not show when using the cli tool, I'm a victim of the [ETA stalled bug](https://www.google.com/#q=duplicity+eta+stalled) - I will have to figure out why, before being able to develop this.*

 ### Update checker